-.1.
+5.1.
 What types of SEND do we provide for?
-SEND Code of Practice, 2014 reference Cognition and Learning - for example, dyslexia, dyscalculia a dyspraxia, children with moderate learning difficulties (MLD), seve learning difficulties (SLD) and profound and multiple learning difficulti (PMLD) ere 6.35 Sensory and Physical - for example, visual impairment (VI), heari impairment (HI), multi-sensory impairment (MSI), physical disability (PI sensory processing difficulties, hypermobility and epilepsy Communication and Interaction - for example, speech language a communication needs (SLCN) and Autism Spectrum Disorder (ASD) nd Social, Emotional and Mental Health - for example, attention defidisorder (ADD), attention deficit hyperactive disorder (ADHD) attachment disorder

-5.11.
-How does the school identify children with special educational needs and disability?

-Reception children - on entry

-The class teacher will visit your child's pre-school/nursery settings, where they will observe your child and speak to their keyworker.
+SEND Code of Practice, 2014 reference Cognition and Learning - for example, dyslexia, dyscalculia and dyspraxia, children with moderate learning difficulties (MLD), severe learning difficulties (SLD) and profound and multiple learning difficulties (PMLD) Sensory and Physical - for example, visual impairment (VI), hearing impairment (HI), multi-sensory impairment (MSI), physical disability (PD), sensory processing difficulties, hypermobility and epilepsy Communication and Interaction - for example, speech language and communication needs (SLCN) and Autism Spectrum Disorder (ASD) Social, Emotional and Mental Health - for example, attention deficit disorder (ADD), attention deficit hyperactive disorder (ADHD) or attachment disorder 6.28-6.35 5.2.
+How does the school identify children with special educational needs a nd disability?
+Reception children - on entry The class teacher will visit your child's pre-school/nursery settings, where they will observe your child and speak to their keyworker.
 We will also have individual meetings with parents/ carers of new children entering Reception.
 We will then assess each child's current skills and level of attainment on entry, through observation, baseline assessment, Speech link and Language link assessments, which will build on the information gathered from the pre-school and home setting.
 We also obtain information from other agencies who have worked with your child e.g. speech and language therapists.

-Children in other year groups

-We are alert to emerging difficulties and respond early.
+6.14 - 6.25 Children in other year groups We are alert to emerging difficulties and respond early.
 For some children, SEND can be identified at an early age.
 However, for other children, difficulties become evident only as they develop (6.20).
-Therefore, class teachers will make regular assessments of progress for all children and identify those whose progress:

-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - o Fails to close the attainment gap between the child and their peers - Widens the attainment gap

-This may include progress in areas other than attainment, for example social needs.
+Therefore, class teachers will make regular assessments of progress for all children and identify those whose progress: Is significantly slower than that of their peers starting from the same baseline Fails to match or better the child's previous rate of progress Fails to close the attainment gap between the child and their peers Widens the attainment gap This may include progress in areas other than attainment, for example social needs.
 If staff think that your child has SEN, the class teacher, working with the SENCo will carry out a clear analysis of the child's needs.
-This will draw on:

-The class teacher's assessments, observations and experience of the child

-- The child's previous progress, attainment or behaviour - o The child's development in comparison to their peers and national data - Data from formal in-school assessments e.g. Speech link, Language link, dyslexia screening (DST-J), Yorkshire Assessment for Reading Comprehension (YARC), Helen Arkell Spelling Test (HAST), Boxall Profile (social, emotional skills) - The views and experience of parents/ carers - The child's own views - o Advice from external support agencies, if relevant.
+This will draw on: The class teacher's assessments, observations and experience of the child The child's previous progress, attainment or behaviour The child's development in comparison to their peers and national data Data from formal in-school assessments e.g. Speech link, Language link, dyslexia screening (DST-J), Yorkshire Assessment for Reading Comprehension (YARC), Helen Arkell Spelling Test (HAST), Boxall Profile (social, emotional skills) The views and experience of parents/ carers

+- The child's own views - Advice from external support agencies, if relevant.